r-kupin/webserv/README.md

 	- %% CGI %%
 	- Make the route able to accept uploaded files and configure where they should be saved. ([upload_store](#upload_store))
 ## ToDo
-- DELETE method handling
-- The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
 - Execute CGI based on certain file extension (for example .php)
 - Turn on or off directory listing. (?)
 # Checklist